vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 match byte-for-byte, with unchanged logs and diagnostics, including the existing Plok export command-limit warning.

+## Share SculptSoft's bounded-phrase discovery

+The Standard/Extended and Late SculptSoft decoders duplicated the same pending phrase queue, visited entry/end pairs, command map, synthetic return insertion, and playback boundary wrapping.
+They now use one format-local `decodePhraseTrack` helper beside the existing phrase reader/stack.
+The two opcode decoders remain separate and pass their own typed playback context.

+Each stored command carries its incoming and outgoing fine-pitch mode.
+The late decoder therefore reuses a decoded state change when revisiting a command, rather than interpreting its raw opcode again.
+Conflicting entry modes still stop that discovery path and report the same diagnostic.
+Ordinary commands and synthetic returns check the exclusive phrase boundary before executing;
+fine-pitch bytes retain their existing boundary behavior.
+A real command at a phrase end still wins over the synthetic return.

+This removes **65 production lines**, the late walker's separate interpretation map, and its extra forwarding function.
+A new regression covers compatible and conflicting overlapping fine-pitch streams and real/synthetic phrase ends.
+Both old and new implementations pass the complete format suite, including those cases, when compiled with ASan/UBSan.
+The warning-free full build and all 21 CTest targets pass.

+Real-file comparisons cover Bugs Bunny Rabbit Rampage, NHL Stanley Cup, Rocko's Modern Life, Return of the Jedi, and Secret of Evermore: **124 sequences and all 372 MIDI/SF2/DLS artifact files match byte-for-byte**, with identical logs.
+Eight Return of the Jedi sequences retain existing rotating-allocation or overlapping-voice diagnostics; the other four archives render without warnings.
+The shared walker does not change those playback limitations.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding